 February 2003 Edward Cantor, her then current owner passes away enlarging the effects of her uncertain future.

 The future of our Nations Flagship looks brighter than ever.
-Support, in most any form is needed.
+Support, in almost any form, is still needed.
 This 'lady in waiting' now has a strong fighting chance to be preserved.
-Please contact your Congressman, or State Senator and ask them that help is still needed to save this ship- Save Our Ship.
+She is counting on us to step up and act.
+Please contact your Congressman or State Senator and ask them that help is still needed to save this ship - Save Our Ship.
+In this day and age, when so many vintage liners of yesteryear are being lost to the torch, she represents the last hope of something being saved, especially from that past time of mid-ship design that is scarce and distant.
+Make no mistake; she still has a soul despite being an empty shell- it's what's on the outside that matters now.
+Together we all can save history.

 February 10, 2009 Due to the financial situation of NCL America, N.C.L. places the S.S.
 UNITED STATES on the market for sale with a ship broker.
 The fine print lists that the ship be sold to an American entity for non-scraping purposes.